-The Kaska position is that any future development requires Kaska consent, including full partnership in decisionmaking, economic benefits, and the protection of the environment.
+The Kaska position is that any future development requires Kaska consent, including full partnership in decision-making, economic benefits, and the protection of the environment.
 This means it must occur in a way that preserves the environment, and the Kaska way of life for future generations.
 This right of future generations was specifically emphasized in the Supreme Court of Canada's historic Tsilhqot'in decision.
-A Government to Government Framework Agreement provides Kaska with a road map and capacity funding.